timescale/docs/tutorials/energy-data/query-energy.md

 ## What is the energy consumption by the day of the week?

-You may also want to check the energy consumption that varies during the weekends and the weekdays.
+You can also check how energy consumption varies between weekends and weekdays.

 <Procedure>